pbhogan/TinyJSON/README.md

-## Information
+## Description

-TinyJSON is a simple, more betterer JSON library for C#, based on MiniJSON.
+TinyJSON is a simple JSON library for C# that strives for ease of use.

 ## Features

 * Transmogrify objects into JSON and back again.
-* Uses reflection to dump and load simple POD structures (including nested objects) automagically.
+* Uses reflection to dump and load object graphs automagically.
+* Supports primitives, classes, structs, enums, lists and dictionaries.
 * Parsed data uses proxy variants that can be implicitly cast to primitive types for cleaner code.
+* Numeric types are handled without fuss.
-* Optional pretty printing for JSON output.
+* Optional pretty printing JSON output.
+* Unit tested.

-## How To
+## Usage

-There are really only three calls you need to know:
+The API is namespaced under `TinyJSON` and the primary class is `JSON`.
+There are really only three methods you need to know:

 ```csharp
 namespace TinyJSON